-The CAPE-OPEN, European Union funded, project was established in 1995.
+The CAPE-OPEN, European Union funded, project was established in 1997 after a first unsuccessful attempt in 1995.
 The project involved participants from a number of operating companies from the process industries (Bayer, BASF, BP, DuPont, French Institute of Petroleum , Elf Aquitaine, and Imperial Chemical Industries) together with 15 partners including software vendors (Aspen Technology, Hyprotech Ltd, QuantiSci and SimSci) and academics (Imperial College London, National Polytechnic Institute of Toulouse, and RWTH Aachen University).
 The objective of the project was to demonstrate the feasibility of a set of standard specification interfaces to allow plug and play interoperability between modelling environments and third party modelling components.

 Following the completion of the CAPE-OPEN project in 1999, and its successful proof-of-concept of plug and play interoperability, a second project, Global CAPE-OPEN, was formed to turn the interface specifications into products that could be widely used by Industry.
 This project had a number of key elements including: